-- To comply with all relevant ordinances, rules, and regulation of the City of Lynnwood or other local jurisdiction(s) that govern non-stormwater discharges. - Ensure all construction projects under college's functional control obtain NPDES General Permit for Stormwater Discharges associated with Construction Activities, or an individual NPDES permit prior to discharging construction related stormwater. - Coordinate with local jurisdiction regarding projects owned or operated by other entities which discharge into MS4 and assist with achieving compliance. - Provide training or coordinate with existing training efforts to educate relevant staff in erosion and sediment control best practices and requirements or hire trained contractors to perform work. - Coordinate as requested with Ecology or local jurisdiction to provide access for inspection of construction sites or other land disturbances during activities and/or construction period.
+- To comply with all relevant ordinances, rules, and regulation of the City of Lynnwood or other local jurisdiction(s) that govern non-stormwater discharges. - Insure all construction projects under college's functional control obtain NPDES General Permit for Stormwater Discharges associated with Construction Activities, or an individual NPDES permit prior to discharging construction related stormwater. - Coordinate with local jurisdiction regarding projects owned or operated by other entities which discharge into MS4 and assist with achieving compliance. - Provide training or coordinate with existing training efforts to educate relevant staff in erosion and sediment control best practices and requirements or hire trained contractors to perform work. - Coordinate as requested with Ecology or local jurisdiction to provide access for inspection of construction sites or other land disturbances during activities and/or construction period.

-- No new construction projects on Edmonds College Campus in 2024. - Contractors are required to be licensed by the City and comply with all Department of Ecology and local jurisdictional requirements during construction.
+- Continued compliance with all relevant ordinances, rules and regulations of the City of Lynnwood or other jurisdictions related to construction projects on site. - Contractors are required to be licensed by the City and comply with all Department of Ecology and local jurisdictional requirements during construction. - Maintained Permit WAR306632 for SET Building Project